We loved Santa Fe pretty much the moment we rolled into town, and I imagine that’s how most people react.

 The rooms are standard with bathrooms on the small side, pretty Southwestern décor and Nespresso machines.

 If you don’t stay, make sure to look around and consider taking one of its daily tours.
-It’s filled to the brim with New Mexican art work and has quite a long history that spans the early days of the railroad and WWII intrigue at around Alameda.
+It’s filled to the brim with New Mexican artwork and has quite a long history that spans the early days of the railroad and WWII intrigue around Alameda.

-• If you want to combine your city sightseeing with some resort relaxation, consider the Hilton Santa Fe Buffalo Thunder, 14 miles from town.
+• If you want to combine your city sightseeing with some resort amenities and relaxation time, consider the Hilton Santa Fe Buffalo Thunder, 14 miles from town.

 Some standard rooms at this Santa Fe Hilton have balconies and junior suites have a dining table and pull-out couch in a studio layout.
-Starting rates are lower than you would probably expect.
+Starting rates are lower than you would probably expect for this upscale option.

 Top Things to Do With Kids in Santa Fe